 I went through the PhotoReading system this summer.
 As soon as the package arrived, I was immediately impressed: a full color binder, 8 CDs, a bonus Paraliminal CD, a bonus “Activator” CD, a work book, 2 additional books (which you’ll PhotoRead in the course), a pocket dictionary (you’ll PhotoRead that too), and 3 DVDs.
 If the content was half as good as the packaging, I knew I’d be in for a treat.

 This is a dive-in-and-do-it program, so you won’t have to wade through lots of dull build-up and theory.
-At the end of the first CD you get the opportunity to jump right in and experience PhotoReading.
+At the end of the first session you get the opportunity to jump right in and experience PhotoReading.
 I liked that because it gave me an immediate understanding of the new skill set I’d be building throughout the rest of the course.

-I must say that the content was even better than the slick packaging.
+I must say that the content was even better than the professional packaging.
 Paul Scheele is an expert on accelerated learning, so this program incorporates many techniques to help you learn the material quickly and accurately.
 This program engages your eyes, ears, and hands through visual, auditory, and kinesthetic elements.

 From a book a week to a book an hour